wiz0u/WTelegramClient/FAQ.md

 > Due to excessive abuse of the Telegram API, **all accounts that sign up or log in using unofficial Telegram clients are automatically
 > put under observation** to avoid violations of the [Terms of Service](https://core.telegram.org/api/terms).

-Here are some key points:
+Here are some advices from [another similar library](https://github.com/gotd/td/blob/main/.github/SUPPORT.md#how-to-not-get-banned):

 1. This client is unofficial, Telegram treats such clients suspiciously, especially fresh ones.
 2. Use regular bots instead of userbots whenever possible.